COVID-19 still hits this area, drive-thru tests offered

 COVID-19 testing availability has increased in the community and is now available at several locations.
 Consult a medical adviser for the best course of action.

-Sarah Bush Lincoln Health Center in Coles County will offer drive-thru COVID-19 testing, starting May 10 for non-symptomatic essential workers.
+Sarah Bush Lincoln Health Center in Coles County will offer drive-thru COVID-19 testing, starting this week for non-symptomatic essential workers.
 Call (217) 258-7490 for more details on the testing.
+For more information on testing options check the Illinois Department of Public Health website.